tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/Activities/03-Stu_Trading_Signals/README.md

 # The Big Short, Part I

 The real estate bubble that led to the 2008 financial crisis resulted in one of the worst economic disasters since the Great Depression.
 During this period, housing prices plummeted, throwing the US economy into freefall and causing the stock market to crash.
 Some keen investors profited off of the recession by *shorting* the market, or placing bets that the market would fall.
-Most, however, lost substantial value from their investment portfolios, including much-needed retirement accounts and savings accounts.
+Most, however, lost substantial value from their investment portfolios, including much needed retirement and savings accounts.

 If you had an algorithm to monitor and *short* the market in 2008, could you have possibly *made* money?
 Create a dual moving average crossover strategy that would have shorted VNQ (Real Estate ETF) stock during the years between 2007 and 2009.